srvaroa/srvaroa.github.io/_posts/2024-05-02-identifiers-are-better-off-without-meaning.md

 all these cases you would be altering the identifier of many entities.

 It was painful but possible to work around many of these problems.
-But replacing GUIDs with semantic-free identifers was straight impossible.
+But replacing GUIDs with semantic-free identifiers was straight impossible.
 By virtue of being present in thousands of URLs, NRQL queries, etc.
 GUIDs had become a public API that thousands of customers relied upon.
 A technical solution to replace identifiers would have been a major